You can never go wrong with a tried and true classic like this flavorful arroz con pollo made with whole grain brown rice.

 Do you know the difference between these two different types of grains?
 While they can be used interchangeably, they do differ in flavor and texture.

 Brown rice has an earthy and nuttier flavor and is a medium to firm chewy texture.
 White rice is milder in flavor and softer in texture.
-Try each variety in some of our favorite dishes like this Bacon and Shrimp Fried Brown Rice or this Herdez Guac Salsa™ Rice that is perfect with either variety.
+Try each variety in some of our favorite dishes like this Bacon and Shrimp Fried Brown Rice, a white rice paella recipe with seafood, or this Herdez Guac Salsa™ Rice that is perfect with either variety.